 Willem Einthoven is the alumni association for graduates of the department of Biomedical Engineering.
 The association is named after the Dutch scientist Willem Einthoven, who in 1924 became the first Dutchman to receive the Nobel Prize in Medicine for inventing the electrocardiogram (ECG).

-Alumni association Willem Einthoven is building a network of alumni and is working in all sorts of field of expertise.
-Our alumni are among others working in companies, hospitals and at universities.
+Alumni association Willem Einthoven builds and maintains a network of alumni working in all fields of expertise.
+Our alumni are among others working in (medical devices) companies, hospitals, at universities, and in all other types of engineering roles.
 All alumni can benefit from this network both professionally and socially.
-In addition to this, the alumni association is actively involved in career development for the current generation of students of the department of BME.
+In addition to this, the alumni association is actively involved in career development for the current generation of students and PhD students of the department of BME.

 You can join the alumni association Willem Einthoven for free through registration via Alumninet.
 After signing up you can participate in the activities and take advantage of our network!